risckaust/risc-documentations/docs/source/1-z-robot-assembly.rst

 * Check the battery level, make sure it's enough to perform your first ride.

-* Put the rover in the cage and arm???
+* Put the rover in the cage and do what??

 .. important::